-- A. Classification of Investments' Statutory Classification.
-To ensure ongoing compliance, classification of new investments for these purposes will be determined through investment and legal analysis prior to executing any related contract.
-In the investment recommendation memorandum, statutory compliance will be addressed, including a pro forma analysis of projected cash flows for the recommended investment and existing Portfolios' investments.
-Within 60 days of the end of each fiscal year following the effective date of this Policy, IMD will prepare for the Treasurer's approval a certification of the statutory classification for all outstanding investments. - B. Ongoing Monitoring.
-Compliance with the requirements and limitations of NCGS § 147-69.2, including maximum and minimum allocations to certain statutory classifications of investments, will be monitored by IMD on an ongoing basis, and IMD will prepare a quarterly report for review by the Treasurer within 45 days of the end of each fiscal quarter.
+- A. Investments' Statutory Classification.
+To ensure ongoing compliance, classification of new investments for these purposes shall be determined through investment and legal analysis prior to executing any related contract.
+In the investment recommendation memorandum, statutory compliance shall be addressed, including a pro forma analysis of projected cash flows for the recommended investment and existing Portfolios' investments.
+Statutory classifications shall be included in the supplementary information in the annual standalone financial audit. - B. Ongoing Monitoring.
+Compliance with the requirements and limitations of NCGS § 147-69.2, including maximum and minimum allocations to certain statutory classifications of investments, shall be monitored by IMD on an ongoing basis.
 As required by NCGS § 147-69.2(b), for purposes of computing market values for the statutory percentage limitations, all investments shall be valued as of the last date of the most recent fiscal quarter. - C. Prohibition on New Investments If Outside Statutory Limits.
-IMD may not recommend to the Treasurer any investment or commitment to an investment vehicle, if such investment or commitment would reasonably cause the Fund to violate any statutory classification limit or other statutory requirement as summarized in Table A3-1. - D. Managing Existing Investments If Investments Fall Outside Statutory Authorizations and Limits.
-As provided by NCGS § 147-69.2(b), the Treasurer has discretion to manage existing investments should events occur that create non-compliance with statutory requirements after an authorized investment is made.
-On a monthly basis, all such instances of non-compliance will be reported to the Treasurer and, at least annually, IMD will recommend an action plan to the Treasurer to address the non-compliance.
+IMD may not recommend to the Treasurer any investment or commitment to an investment vehicle if such investment or commitment would reasonably cause the Fund to violate any statutory classification limit or other statutory requirement as summarized in Table A3-1. - D. Managing Existing Investments If Investments Fall Outside Statutory Authorizations and Limits.
+As provided by NCGS § 147-69.2(b), the Treasurer has discretion to manage existing investments should events occur that create non-compliance with statutory requirements after an authorized investment has been made.2 On a monthly basis, all such instances of non-compliance shall be reported to the Treasurer and, at least annually, IMD shall recommend an action plan to the Treasurer to address the non-compliance.